w3f/polkadot-wiki/docs/learn/how-to/vault-same-account-networks.md

 ### Account creation in Polkadot Vault

 Polkadot Vault supports multiple accounts across different networks.
 However, since version 6.2.0, it defaults to using a [hard derivation path](../learn-account-advanced.md#soft-and-hard-derivation) (that is, "//") specific to each network.
 For example, a Polkadot account will have the path "//polkadot," while a Kusama account will have "//kusama."
-This means they are entirely separate accounts, not just different representations of the same one.
+This means they're entirely separate accounts, not just different representations of the same one.

 * * *